rodricfanou/Fingerprint_Database_Generator/README.md

 ```

-2- By running the command,  `curl -u "username:key" https://api.browserstack.com/automate/browsers.json > browsers_infos.json`, we get a list of desired capabilities for both desktop and mobile browsers.
-It returns a flat hash in the format [:os, :os_version, :browser, :browser_version, :device, :real_mobile].
+2- By running the command,  `curl -u "username:key" https://api.browserstack.com/automate/browsers.json > browsers_infos.json`, we get a list of desired capabilities for both desktop and mobile browsers of Browserstack.
+The command returns a flat hash in the format [:os, :os_version, :browser, :browser_version, :device, :real_mobile].
 We chose to use the outputs to build the HTTPS fingerprints of all available devices.
-We adopted the following format as that of an HTTPS fingerprint:
+We adopted the following format for HTTPS fingerprints; non available informations are ommitted.

 ```<browser_name>:<browser_version>:<os_platform>:<os_name>:<os_version>:<device_type>:<quirks>|<tls_version>:<cipher_suites>:<extension_names>:<curves>:<ec_point_fmts>:<http_headers>:<quirks>|<mitm_name>:<mitm_type>:<mitm_grade>```

-Non available informations are ommitted.
+3-